-A staple in any baker’s kitchen, vanilla buttercream is deliciously soft, creamy, and sweet.
+A staple in any baker’s kitchen, vanilla buttercream frosting is deliciously soft, creamy, and sweet.
 My favorite recipe for American vanilla buttercream is simple to make and is easily piped onto cakes and cupcakes for a truly memorable dessert.

 Finally!
 A completely separate post for the most common recipe in any baker’s repertoire: vanilla buttercream frosting.
 This is my favorite vanilla buttercream recipe.
 There’s nothing fancy, crazy, or complicated about it, but the flavor and texture will certainly taste like you added something special.

 But guess what?
 You didn’t.
 It’s our little secret.

 How to Make American Vanilla Buttercream Frosting

 American vanilla buttercream is incredibly simple and much easier than, say, Swiss meringue buttercream.
 From mixing bowl to decorating cupcakes in less than 10 minutes!
 Here’s how to make it:

 - Beat butter until creamy.
 Make sure your butter is softened to room temperature before beginning.
 Use a hand or stand mixer to beat until smooth and creamy.